SAMAYV/Assembler_Compilers/Assignment/Assignment 1/readme.md

 # Instructions for running the code:

+	1. Both the cpp files should be compiled and executed in LINUX g++ environment

-	1. First generate intermediate code and symbol table which will be used in generating object code.
+	2. First generate intermediate code and symbol table which will be used in generating object code.
 Use the command:
-		$ g++ -o pass1 pass1.cpp
+		$ g++ -o Pass1 180101097_Assign01_Pass1.cpp
-		$ ./pass1
+		$ ./Pass1

-	2. To get object code use the command:
+	3. To get object code use the command:
-		$ g++ -o pass2 pass2.cpp
+		$ g++ -o Pass2 180101097_Assign01_Pass2.cpp
-		$ ./pass2
+		$ ./Pass2